alamgircsebd/dokan/readme.txt

 A. Yes it does!
 We have [an add-on](http://wedevs.com/plugin/dokan/paypal-adaptive-payments/) that brings PayPal adaptive payment support.

 = Q. Will it be possible to take a cut or commission from the sales? =
 A. Yes, that's how Dokan works.
-In every sales, you can cut a commision from a order.
+In every sales, you can cut a commission from a order.
 That's configurable from Dokan settings.

 = Q. Can Dokan be used in a single seller mode? =
 A. Obviously, you can use this on a single seller site to give them a nice front-end experience.

+= Q. How to upgrade to the Pro version?
+A. You just delete the free version and install and activate the pro version.
+Nothing complicated!
+All your data will be safe on the database and some extra features will be added.
+You can even ask the support team to help you to migrate.

 == Screenshots ==